Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Dynamic graph regression using CountSketch

 \subsection{Existence of a \textsf{CUE} matrix embedding}

-In this section, we show that the $m$-nearest neighborhood vector embedding presented in Section~\ref{sec:limitations} satisfies all the conditions we are looking for.
-First of all, in this embedding $m$ is a small constant and does not depend on $n$.
-Second, in Theorem~\ref{theorem:cue} we show that it is \textsf{CUE}\footnote{More than these two conditions and similar to our first randomized algorithm, here our matrix embedding must be a full (column) rank matrix.
-However, as mentioned before, real-world matrices are usually full column rank (specially when $m \ll n$). }.
+In this section, we show that the $d$-nearest neighborhood vector embedding presented in Section~\ref{sec:limitations} satisfies all the conditions we are looking for.
+First of all, in this embedding $d$ is a small constant and does not depend on $n$.
+Second, in Theorem~\ref{theorem:cue} we show that it is \textsf{CUE}\footnote{More than these two conditions and similar to our first randomized algorithm, here our matrix embedding must be a full rank matrix. }.

-\begin{theorem} Assuming that $m$ is a constant, the matrix embedding $\mathbold M$ defined in Definition~\ref{def:m-embedding} of Section~\ref{sec:limitations} is \textsf{CUE}. \end{theorem} \begin{proof} We shall show that $\mathbold M$ satisfies all the conditions stated in Definition~\ref{def:cue}. \begin{enumerate} \item When an edge is inserted/deleted between nodes $i$ and $j$, in a way similar to the proof of Theorem~\ref{theorem:edge_update_efficient}, we can show that condition~(1) of Definition~\ref{def:cue} is satisfied. \item When a new node $i$ is added to $G$, we add a new row for it in $\mathbold M$, which contains its $m$ closest neighbors.
-Furthermore, since at most a constant number $C$ of edges are added between $i$ and existing nodes in $G$ and each edge insertion may change vector embeddings of at most $O(m^m)$ nodes, vector embeddings of at most $O(Cm^m)$ nodes change, which can be considered as a constant $K$.
+\begin{theorem} Assuming that $d$ is a constant, the matrix embedding $\mathbold M$ defined in Definition~\ref{def:m-embedding} of Section~\ref{sec:limitations} is \textsf{CUE}$_1$. \end{theorem} \begin{proof} We shall show that $\mathbold M$ satisfies all the conditions stated in Definition~\ref{def:cue} (for $f=1$). \begin{enumerate} \item When an edge is inserted/deleted between nodes $i$ and $j$, in a way similar to the proof of Theorem~\ref{theorem:edge_update_efficient}, we can show that condition~(1) of Definition~\ref{def:cue} is satisfied. \item When a new node $i$ is added to $G$, we add a new row for it in $\mathbold M$, which contains its $d$ closest neighbors.
+Furthermore, since at most a constant number $C$ of edges are added between $i$ and existing nodes in $G$ and each edge insertion may change vector embeddings of at most $O(d^d)$ nodes, vector embeddings of at most $O(Cd^d)$ nodes change, which can be seen as a constant $K$.
 Therefore and similar to the previous case, condition~(2) of Definition~\ref{def:update_efficient} is satisfied. \item When we delete a node from $G$, we delete its corresponding row from $\mathbold M$.
-Furthermore, since the deleted node may have at most a constant number $C$ of edges (that are deleted too), and each edge deletion may change vector embeddings of at most $O(m^m)$ nodes, vector embeddings of at most $O(Cm^m)$ nodes change, which is a constant $K$.
-Hence and similar to the previous case, condition~(3) of Definition~\ref{def:update_efficient} is satisfied. \item For all the update operations, each of the pair of the update vectors $\mathbold c$ and $\mathbold d$ can be computed in $O(m)$ time.
+Furthermore, since the deleted node may have at most a constant number $C$ of edges (that are deleted too), and each edge deletion may change vector embeddings of at most $O(d^d)$ nodes, vector embeddings of at most $O(Cd^d)$ nodes change, which is a constant $K$.
+Hence and similar to the previous case, condition~(3) of Definition~\ref{def:update_efficient} is satisfied. \item For all the update operations, each pair of update vectors $\mathbold c$ and $\mathbold d$ can be computed in $O(d^2)$ time.
 As a result, condition (4) of Definition~\ref{def:update_efficient} is satisfied. \end{enumerate} \end{proof}